-At CERN, a Swiss research center, a British physicist and Internet pioneer Tim Berners-Lee created the world's first web browser, called WorldWideWeb.
-The browser was also a simple WYSIWYG (What You See Is What You Get) editor for editing web pages.
-WorldWideWeb only worked with the NextStep operating system.
+The World Wide Web (WWW) has revolutionized the way we communicate, shop, and access information.
+But who were the pioneers that developed the first website?
+At CERN, a Swiss research center, British physicist and Internet pioneer Tim Berners-Lee created the world's first web browser, called WorldWideWeb.
+This browser was also a simple WYSIWYG (What You See Is What You Get) editor for editing web pages.
+It was initially designed to work with the NextStep operating system.

-Later, the browser was renamed Nexus to avoid confusion with the World Wide Web (WWW).

-Particle physicist and software developer Paul Kunz launched the first web server in the US.
-Department of State at the Stanford Linear Accelerator Center (SLAC).
-Paul Kunz was inspired by the World Wide Web project directly from its creator Tim Berners-Lee, whom he met in person at the CERN Swiss Research Center in September of the same year.
-Tim Berners-Lee asked Silvano de Gennaro, an Italian computer scientist who worked in CERN research laboratories, to scan and upload a photo of a parody pop group called Les Horribles Cernettes (The Horrible CERN Girls) to the website info, cern, ch.
+Later, the browser was renamed Nexus to avoid confusion with the World Wide Web itself.
+In the United States, particle physicist and software developer Paul Kunz launched the first web server at the Stanford Linear Accelerator Center (SLAC).
+Kunz was directly inspired by Berners-Lee's project, having met him in person at CERN in September of that same year.
+Berners-Lee asked Silvano de Gennaro, an Italian computer scientist working in CERN's research laboratories, to scan and upload a photo of a parody pop group called Les Horribles Cernettes (The Horrible CERN Girls) to the website info.cern.ch.

 This photo became one of the first images published on the World Wide Web.
-A Dutch software engineer, Martijn Koster, announced Aliweb's first search engine (Archie-Like Indexing in the Web) designed specifically for the World Wide Web service.
-In May 1994, Aliweb was presented to the public at the first international conference on the WWW at the CERN Research Center in Geneva.
-Aliweb didn't have a web crawler to search and index web pages.
+In May 1994, Dutch software engineer Martijn Koster announced Aliweb's first search engine (Archie-Like Indexing in the Web), designed specifically for WWW services.
+Koster presented Aliweb to the public at the first international conference on WWW at CERN Research Center in Geneva.
+Unlike modern search engines, Aliweb didn't have a web crawler to search and index web pages.

 Instead, sites were added to its database at users' request using special files containing their exact description and location.